unadlib/crius/README.md

 }
 ```

-If you use mocha v6, you can install `@babel/register`, you can set the following command & code:
+If you use mocha v6, you can install `@babel/register`, you can set the following command:

 ```bash
 mocha --require @babel/register